 Restrictions by Policy Type

-Other things you typically won’t see in basic accident and illness plans are boarding or accommodations, transportation, and non-standard experimental or investigative treatments.
+Other things you typically won’t see in basic accident-and-illness plans are boarding or accommodations, transportation, and non-standard experimental or investigative treatments.
 And while your plan may cover prescription foods and supplements, it typically excludes those for weight loss and general maintenance or over-the-counter foods and supplies.

 You’ll also want to read the fine print to see if bilateral conditions are included in your accident and illness policy.
 Two common ones pets may develop are hip dysplasia and CCL injuries.
-If your pet develops something like hip dysplasia on one side while insured, and then later develops the condition on the other side, some insurers won’t pay for treatment on the second side.
+If your pet develops hip dysplasia on one side while insured, then later develops the condition on the other side, some insurers won’t pay for treatment on the second side.